In the beginning...

-The idea for West Heights United Methodist Church was born when a religious needs survey was taken in the mid-1950s in the villages of Westlink, Rolling Hills, Country Acres and the surrounding area.
-The study showed that it was time to start a new church in this west Wichita suburban area.
+The idea for a West Heights United Methodist Church was born when a religious needs survey was taken in the mid-1950’s in the communities of Westlink, Rolling Hills, Country Acres and the surrounding area.
+This survey showed that it was time to start a new church in this west Wichita suburban area.

 Preliminary meetings were held in July, 1956 and morning worship services began August 5, 1956 at Peterson School.
 This was followed in five weeks by church school classes for all ages.

 On September 9, 1956, the Rev. Gene S. Seeley assumed his duties as the first minister for West Heights Church.
 Dr. Otto F. Volkland, District Superintendent, conducted the official organizational meetings on November 5, 1956, which included the reception of 18 charter members.
 This was the first meeting held at 9812 Birch Lane, a residential property which had been purchased as a meeting place with an eye to its future use as a parsonage.

 On October 20, 1957, the Rev. Irvin A. Unruh became the new minister for the fledgling church.

 BUILDING PROGRAM – Phase I

 The ground-breaking service for the first unit of the church was observed January 5, 1958, with Dr. Otto F. Volkland officiating.
 By that month 54 persons had joined the church and became the designated charter members.
 Dr. Raymond E. Dewey, District Superintendent, presided at the August 17, 1958, ceremony for the laying of the corner stone.
 The first services were in the South wing on September 7, 1958.
 The 250 members were pleased with their new sanctuary/fellowship hall, kitchen, and six classrooms.
 At that time the Birch Lane property became the parsonage.